 This course requires you to complete #210 or be experienced in recasting basic financial statements.

 Restaurants are specialized businesses comprising a large segment of many business brokers’ inventories.
 Learn how to effectively list, market and sell restaurants, as well as how to value a restaurant using traditional appraisal approaches.
 Discuss how to recast financial statements using industry averages, write effective ads and understand average unit sales.
 No prerequisites.

 The type of entity from which a business is operated directly impacts every aspect of a business including asset protection, businesses expansion options, asset transfer options, ownership transfer options and taxation.
-The primary entity types, sole-proprietorship, C-corporation, S-corporation, limited liability companies and partnerships will be reviewed in detail in this course.
+The primary entity types, sole-proprietorship, C-corporation, S-corporation, limited liability companies (LLC) and partnerships will be reviewed in detail in this course.
 Learn how each entity is formed, operated and dissolved.
 Gain an understanding of the advantages, disadvantages and best use of each entity type.
 Review the tax elements of each entity type and how these elements impact taxation in a business transfer.
-Review structuring issues associated with each entity type and the related impact experienced by both seller and buyer.
-Transaction structuring case studies are also included to provide participants with real life application of the covered material.
+There are no prerequisites for this course, but it is suggested that attendees have experience with the business intermediary process.

 Effective Systems and Processes (ESP) for Consistent Professional Results (CPR)